Date of Degree

 Copyright 2011 Gaurav Sharda

 Sharda, Gaurav VinodKumar.
 "Cerebral aneurysm morphometrics from 2D biplane angiograms."
-Master's thesis, University of Iowa, 2011.
+MS (Master of Science) thesis, University of Iowa, 2011.